Youth Athletes (ages 7-11)

 - 1.35 million children were seen in emergency departments with sports-related injuries in 2012

 - Every 3 minutes, a child is seen in an emergency department for a sports-related concussion.

-Exposing young children to Conventional weightlifting protocols weaken connective tissue due to the excessive load put on them, destabilizes the joints & introduces them to improper motor programs, all of which can potentially lead to a higher incidence of injury.
+Exposing young children to Conventional weightlifting protocols weakens connective tissue due to the excessive load put on them, and destabilizes the joints & introduces them to improper motor programs, both of which can potentially lead to a higher incidence of injury.

 This results in three major problems: